 - Too soon.
 (Get used to it.
 Sony replaces the R and the base 7 about every 2 years.
 At least it will drive down the price of a still amazing A7R III.

 What’s the bottom line?

-For the vast majority of A7 III, A7R III and A9 shooters you probably have no real reason to upgrade unless one of the improvements I’ve mentioned strike you as something you can’t live without.
-If you have the R II then this is a pretty decent upgrade.
+For the vast majority of A7 III, A7R III and A9 shooters you probably have no real reason to upgrade unless one of the improvements I’ve mentioned strikes you as something you can’t live without.
+If you have the R II then this is a pretty substantial upgrade.
 The biggest thing you will notice is the AF performance.
-If you already have an R III then you may want to hold off for 2 years and save up for the RV.
+If you already have an R III then you may want to hold off for 2 years and save up for the future RV.

 If your wondering why I’m already planning on getting the RIV.
 We’ll it’s because I shoot about 4 terabytes of content a year.
 If I had to guess that’s about 40,000 images a year (I should do a shutter count on my R III) over 100’s of hours shooting.
 For this reason I just want to have the best tool in my hands for what I do.
 Though the R IV is not a ground breaking improvement over the R III it is clearly an improvement and for me it’s enough.

 There’s going to be new details coming out about the R IV just about on a daily basis so if you have any questions don’t hesitate to give us a call or stop in.

 *Please keep in mind data is all based on previews and spec sheets and subject to change.